marcoalopez/GrainSizeTools/DOCS/_describe.md

 # Describing the population of grain sizes

+> 📣 If you are using **Jupyter lab** or Jupyter notebooks you have a similar step-by-step tutorial in a notebook format within the ``example_notebook`` folder that comes with the script and [online](https://github.com/marcoalopez/GrainSizeTools/blob/master/grain_size_tools/example_notebooks/grain_size_description.ipynb).

 The method to describe the properties of the grain size population is named ``summarize()``.
 Before we get into the details of the method, let's run the GrainSizeTools script, load the example dataset, and create a toy dataset with known parameters.

 ```python